What Are The Four Attachment Styles?

 Children with an ambivalent-insecure attachment do not feel confident in their relationship with their caregiver.
 They might try to reassure themselves by always staying very close to their caregivers.
 These children are often very unhappy when they are separated from them, as well.
 When children with an ambivalent-insecure attachment are reunited with their caregiver, they sometimes cry or get angry instead of acting happy to see them again.

 Avoidant-Insecure Attachment In Children

 Avoidant-insecure children might act like they don't care about their caregiver.
 They might prefer to spend time alone and reject when their caregiver offers to play with them.
-Children with an avoidant-insecure attachment might look like they don't notice when their caregiver leaves them, even though this is not true.
+Children with an avoidant-insecure attachment might act like they don't notice when their caregiver leaves them, even though this is not the case.
 When their caregiver returns, they don't tend to acknowledge them aloud.
 These children do not act like they hate their caregiver, but they do not show them love and affection either.

 Disorganized-Insecure Attachment In Children

 Children with a disorganized-insecure attachment give off mixed signals.
 They don't have a consistent pattern of behavior towards their caregiver.
 They often appear to be confused about how they should react.
 Sometimes, children with a disorganized-insecure attachment take on the role of parenting themselves.
 This is often seen when children are forced to care for their siblings or even feel the need to care for their parents.

 How To Ease Relationship Distress Due to Attachment Styles

 If you believe that you are experiencing difficulty in relationships due to your attachment style, there is no need for despair.
 There are some basic steps that you can take to move forward.